sorek1/p2p2c/README.md

 These deployments:

-- Have a build phase and then are served fully statically
+- Have a build phase powered by `Dockerfile`
+- Are generated once and served fully statically
-- Get cached automatically by the Now CDN
+- Get cached automatically by the [Now CDN](https://zeit.co/cdn)

 ### Overview